The Monastic Townland of Acaun, County Carlow

 On a granite headstone to the east of the ruins:

 Here lyeth ye Body of Gerald Keoghoe.
 Decd Nov. ye 2nd Aged 87, 1757

 The remainder is underground.’

-With thanks to the brilliant James Grogan, William Dick, Jamie Cahalane, Fergus Kelly, Martin Kelly and Cathy Goss.
+With thanks to the brilliant James Grogan, William Dick, Jamie Cahalane, Fergus Kelly, Martin Kelly, Cathy Goss, Diarmuid O’Connor, Jim and Theresa Murphy, Michael and Julie Doyle, Sean Murray and Andy Goss.

 ADDRESS TO SIR JOHN R. WOLSELEY, BART

 WE, the undersigned, your Tenants in Williamstown, beg leave to express our unfeigned regret at the insult which has been so wantonly offered to you and your amiable Lady, by the sending to you of a Threatening Letter.
 We unite in looking upon the outrage with the utmost abhorrence, as we know you to be a Landlord who always considers the welfare of your Tenants, as far as it is in your power, and we truly sympathise with you and Lady Wolseley.
 Hoping that you and Lady Wolseley may long be spared to give us your confidence, as hitherto, We remain, Sir, Your obedient servants,

 PATRICK M QUIRK,

 THOMAS JACKSON (Bough),

 Gentlemen, I beg to assure you I feel most grateful for the Address from my Williamstown Tenantry, and for the genuine and prompt expression of disapproval which it contains of the outrage to which I have been recently subjected.
 I feel highly honoured by your frank and outspoken testimony as to my connection with you as a Landlord, and trust no act of mine shall ever tend to weaken the happy relationship which has always existed between me and my Tenantry.